 Situated in the lively hub of western Dorsoduro, the sprawling Santa Margherita Square (Campo Santa Margherita) is an attraction you shouldn’t miss.
 Unlike St. Mark’s Square which is inundated with tourists, Santa Margherita Square caters mostly to the Venetians and is the center of Dorsoduro’s social scene.

-Santa Margherita’s cluster of bars, and cafés, ensures that there’s an amiable bustle of activity day in, day out.
+Santa Margherita’s cluster of bars, and cafés, ensures that there’s an amiable bustle of activity day in and day out.
 During the day, it is a popular market with plenty of produce and flower stalls.
 However, at night it transforms into the trendiest party area in the city.

 As you stroll around the square, take a look at the beautiful surrounding architecture, with the houses dating back to the 14th and 15th centuries.